stewart-lab/scRNAseq_library/README.md

    - `umap_lanes.pdf`: Umap colored by sample
    - `umap_clusters.pdf`: Umap of clusters
    - `labeled-clusters.pdf`: Umap of labeled clusters (if marker list is used)
+   - `clustifyr_marker_annotation_umap.pdf`: Umap of clusters annotated by Clustifyr (if marker list is used)
 - DE gene/ Marker files:
    - See Scran's `scoreMarkers` for details on columns in output files: https://rdrr.io/github/MarioniLab/scran/man/scoreMarkers.html
-   - `Top100genes_clust` files: contain the top 100 genes for a particular cluster against all other clusters, sorted by median.logFC.cohen and subsetted by the median Cohen's D logFC threshold and median AUC threshold (both default at 0.5).
+   - `Top100genes_clust` files: contain the top 100 genes for a particular cluster against all other clusters, sorted by median.logFC.cohen and subsetted by the median Cohen's D logFC threshold and median AUC threshold.
    - If a known markers list is given, this list is merged with the `Top100genes_clust` file.
 These are the `KnownDE.markers_clust_` files.
    - The top ranked markers from the merged list are used to make feature umap plots highlighting the gene expression of that marker.
 Default is the ranked in the top 10.
    - Pairwise comparisons are also made if `pairwise=TRUE`.
 Each pairwise comparison between every cluster is made, and DE genes kept with the genes are higher than the median Cohen's D logFC threshold and median AUC threshold.
 These files start with `DEgenes_clust_X.vs_Y`.
 - `sc_pipeline.pdf`: Code and output from the sc_pipeline
+- Seurat objects:
+   - `seurat_obj_labeled.rds` contains manual annotation (if manual annotation was selected, otherwise contains just clusters)
+   - `seurat_obj_clustifyr.rds` contains clustifyr annotation if marker files were provided.

 # Automated annotation